shosti/gitslice/README.md

 # git-slice
 [![npm version](https://badge.fury.io/js/git-slice.svg)](https://badge.fury.io/js/git-slice) [![npm](https://img.shields.io/npm/dt/git-slice.svg)](https://www.npmjs.com/package/git-slice)

-## Please be aware that one of git-slice dependencies `nodegit` won't be able to install if you have `Node 9.x` installed on your machine, this problem is related specifically to this dependencie, and untill it isn't solved we recomend you to install `Node 8.x` instead.
+## Please be aware that one of git-slice dependencies `nodegit` doesnot properly work with `Node 9.x`, therefore until this problem is resolved we recommend that you to use `Node 8.x` instead.

 This utility can be used to take out foler from a git repository, fork it into a new git repository and eventually provide commands to sync changes between both the repositories.